argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 )
 ```

 And we are ready for the last step!
-Log the records to see them in the argilla screen:
+Log the records to see them in the Argilla screen:

 ```python
 dataset.records.log(records=data, mapping={"filename": "filename", "chunks": "chunk"})